 Children grow and develop rapidly during their first three years of life.
-Although each child is unique and grows and learns at his or her own pace, some children need extra help.
-This extra help is called Early Childhood Intervention.
+Although each child is special and grows and learns at his or her own pace, some children need extra help.
+This extra help is called Early Childhood Intervention or ECI.

 What is Early Childhood Intervention?

 Early Childhood Intervention or ECI is a statewide program for families with children, birth to three, with developmental delays or disabilities.
 ECI is state and federally funded through the Individuals with Disabilities Education Act (IDEA, P.L.
 108-446).
 Families and professionals work as a team to plan appropriate services based on the unique needs of the child and family.

 Children under the age of three years old are eligible if they have a developmental delay in any of the following areas: learning, movement, ability to talk, ability to understand and get along with others or who demonstrate atypical development such as abnormalities in behavior.
 Children with a medically diagnosed condition associated with developmental delay are also eligible for ECI services.